-Clint is a shareholder in the firm’s Litigation Group.
+Clint is a Member of the firm’s Litigation Group.
 His practice focuses on complex commercial and fiduciary litigation at the trial and appellate levels.
 He has obtained favorable results for clients in trial and appellate courts in a wide array of cases.

 B.A., Duke University, 2007 cum laude

 All Texas state courts

 U.S. District Court for the Southern District of Texas

 U.S. District Court for the Western District of Texas

 Judicial Intern, Hon.
 Nathan L. Hecht, Supreme Court of Texas, 2008

 Clerk, City of Austin Legal Department, 2010

 - Won reversal of trial court’s interpretation of oil and gas instruments and successfully defended result in Texas Supreme Court, resulting in valuable cash and mineral property award to client.